Agents

 and gets to respond.

-- "stop_on_first_tool": The output of the first tool call is used as the final output.
-This
+- "stop_on_first_tool": The output from the first tool call is treated as the final result.

 The final output will be the output of the first matching tool call.
-The LLM does not

-process the result of the tool call.
+The LLM does not process the result of the tool call.

 - A function: If you pass a function, it will be called with the run context and the list of

 tool results.
-It must return a ToolToFinalOutputResult
+It must return a ToolsToFinalOutputResult, which determines whether the tool

 calls result in a final output.

 NOTE: This configuration is specific to FunctionTools.
-Hosted tools, such as file search, web search, etc are always processed by the LLM.
+Hosted tools, such as file search, web search, etc. are always processed by the LLM.

 reset_tool_choice